DeMarcus Cousins: Denver Nuggets (2022)

 On January 21, 2022, Cousins signed a 10-day contract with the Denver Nuggets, reuniting with his former coach Michael Malone.
 On January 28, he was given a second 10-day contract.
 On February 10, he signed a third 10-day contract.
 On February 25, the Nuggets signed Cousins for the remainder of the season.
 On March 4, Cousins scored a season-high 31 points, along with nine rebounds, four assists, and three steals in a 116–101 win over the Houston Rockets.
-His 31 points in 24 minutes were the fewest minutes in a 30-point game in Nuggets franchise history and the third fewest minutes played in a 30-point game in his career, as well as his third career 30-point game in 35 minutes or fewer, equalling Freeman Williams for the most such games in the shot clock era.
+His 31 points in 24 minutes were the fewest minutes in a 30-point game in Nuggets franchise history and the third fewest minutes played in a 30-point game in his career, as well as his third career 30-point game in 25 minutes or fewer, equalling Freeman Williams for the most such games in the shot clock era.

 On January 13, 2023, the Los Angeles Lakers hosted Cousins for a workout.

+Mets de Guaynabo (2023)

+In April 2023, Cousins signed a contract to join the Guaynabo Mets in Puerto Rico's Baloncesto Superior Nacional league.
+During the 2023 season he averaged 20.4 points, 10.9 rebounds and 4.5 assists per game in 25.48 minutes per game.
+He shot 44% from the 3 point line, and 69% in free throws.
+Cousins led the team to the Playoffs and semi-finals but was unable to make the finals after being eliminated by the Gigantes de Carolina in 7 games.
+He was injured at the beginning of Game 6 with the expectation of being out for one week.